 |Breed Name||Average Life Span|

-Bear in mind that your guinea pig can live longer if you take great care of it.
-And, of course, the little guy might end up passing away earlier due to various factors.
+Bear in mind that your guinea pig can live longer if you take great care of it, and of course, your little pet might live shorter due to various factors.

-Of course, you would want your pet to have a long and happy life.
-And the great news is that you can totally affect your guinea pig’s life span.
-Proper care is crucial and if you learn how you can be a great owner to your guinea pig, then the fluffy ball will be able to make you happy for years and years.
+You would want your pet to have a long and happy life, and the great news is that you can help improve your guinea pig’s lifespan.
+Proper care is crucial, and if you learn how you can be a great owner to your guinea pig, then the fluffy ball will be able to make you happy for many years.

 Diet and Nutrition

 Your guinea pig’s menu is something that you can easily change.
-By the way, it is one of the most important factors, when it comes to influencing the life span of your precious pet, so do spend some time to come up with the perfect nutrition plan.
+It is one of the most important factors when it comes to lengthening the lifespan of your guinea pig, so do spend some time to come up with the perfect nutrition plan.

-What should you take into consideration when feeding your guinea pig?
+The following are the things that you should take into consideration when feeding your guinea pig:

-Guinea pigs cannot produce vitamin C, just like humans.
-That’s why it is important to ensure that they get enough of this vitamin with its diet.
-There are pellets that have added vitamin C. However, it is always better to feed your guinea pig with fresh fruits and vegetables at least once a day to be able to regulate the amount of the vitamin.
+Guinea pigs cannot produce vitamin C, just like us humans.
+That’s why it is important to ensure that they get enough of this vitamin with their diet.
+There are pellets that have added vitamin C. However, it is always better to feed your guinea pig with fresh fruits and vegetables at least once a day to regulate the amount of the vitamin.

 However, bear in mind that calcium deficiency is also a dangerous condition.
-This element is crucial for the formation of bones, for example.
-So, balance is key.
+It is crucial for the formation of bones, for example.
+So, balance is the key.

 Water and Hay

-You should feed your guinea pig once or twice a day (whatever works better for you) with dry food and fresh fruits or vegetables.
+You should feed your guinea pig once or twice a day with dry foods and fresh fruits or vegetables.
 However, there are things that should always be present in the cage.

-Fresh water and hay are extremely important for the overall well-being of the animal.
+Fresh water and hay are extremely important for the overall well-being of the guinea pig.
 You need to change the water every single day.
 Don’t forget to make sure that it is clean and fresh.
-Moreover, if you use a water bottle for your guinea pig’s cage, do check daily if the thing works or not.
+Moreover, if you use a water bottle for your guinea pig’s cage, check it daily to see if it works properly or not.

 Hay is also important for the guinea pig’s health as guinea pigs need to have something to chew on at all times.
-Hay is great for the fluffy ball’s teeth and the digestive tract.
+Hay is great for the guinea pig’s teeth and the digestive tract.
 Timothy hay is the preferred option for adult guinea pigs.
-However, there may be times, when your cavy might need Alfalfa hay (it is higher in calcium).
+However, there may be times when your cavy might need Alfalfa hay (it is higher in calcium).

 Fresh Fruits and Vegetables

-The main problem with fresh fruits and vegetables is that the majority of those contain a lot of sugar.
-Some might be too acidic and others simply poisonous for guinea pigs.
-So, make sure to do your own research.
+The main problem with fresh fruits and vegetables is that most of them contain a lot of sugar.
+Some might be too acidic, and others are simply poisonous for guinea pigs.
+So make sure to do your research.

-You already know about how important vitamin C is and that guinea pigs can get bladder stones from too much calcium.
+You already know about how important vitamin C is, and that guinea pigs can get bladder stones from too much calcium consumption.
 But did you know that guinea pig teeth grow throughout their whole life?
-That’s one of the reasons why the little guys should have something to chew on at all times.
-In the worst case scenario, the teeth might start to overgrow and cause a lot of different problems.
+That’s one of the reasons why the guinea pigs should have something to chew on at all times.
+In the worst-case scenario, their teeth might start to overgrow and cause a lot of different problems.

-When it comes to the health of your pet, there is one simple rule that you have to make sure you follow.
-If there are any changes in the behavior of the little guy, in the amount of food that it eats or even in the way the fluffy ball urinates – it is always better to pay a visit to a vet.
-In such a way, you will be able to spot disease at an early stage and, hopefully, cure it for good.
+When it comes to your pet’s health, there is one simple rule that you have to make sure you follow.
+If there are any changes in the guinea pig’s behavior, in the amount of food that it eats, or even how your guinea pig urinates, it is always better to pay a visit to the vet.

 Your guinea pig’s cage is literally its home.
-The main thing that you have to take into consideration is the dimensions of the cage.
+The main thing that you have to consider is the cage’s dimensions.
 Even though guinea pigs are relatively small animals, they need a lot of space.
 So, the cage has to be big.
-Make sure to place enough toys in the cage so they don’t get bored.
-Another important thing is to have a small house where the guinea pig can hide if it gets anxious or simply needs some time alone.

-Keep the cage clean and the surrounding conditions appropriate (the room has to be warm and draft free).
+Keep the cage clean and pay special attention to the environmental conditions.
+The room has to be warm and draft-free.

-Yes, guinea pigs love to eat.
-But, thankfully, they are also curious and active animals.
-In case they have enough toys to play with, they won’t get obese (which can also be a big health problem).
+Guinea pigs love to eat, but thankfully, they are also curious and love to play around.
+Excessive weight gain will be prevented if they have enough room and toys to play with, as obesity can also be a big health problem.

-Exercise wheels are not designed for guinea pigs, but there are so many other cool things that you can offer to your beloved pet.
-By the way, you can totally make a few toys yourself!
-Make sure to switch them a few times per month, so that the little guy does not get bored.
-And always remember that safety comes first.
+Exercise wheels are not designed for guinea pigs, but there are many other cool things you can offer to your beloved pet.
+You can even make a few toys all by yourself!
+Make sure to switch toys a few times per month so that your little guinea pig doesn’t get bored.

-Guinea pigs are incredibly social animals.
-The little guys can even die of loneliness!
-That’s why it is recommended to adopt two guinea pigs at once.
-They will be able to keep each other company.
-In case you can’t have a second guinea pig, make sure to spend 1-2 hours per day playing with your pet.
-Talk to the little guy, give it treats and new toys.
+In case you can’t have a second guinea pig, make sure to spend at least 1-2 hours per day playing with your pet.
+Talk to it, give it treats and new toys.
 By the way, guinea pigs are real chatterboxes!
-The little fellow will soon start to talk to you as well.
-So cute!